 Students are expected to wear scrubs while at the clinical site(s) for rotations.
 The style and color of scrubs will be communicated to accepted students during the orientation period.
 It is the students' responsibility to understand and comply with these regulations.
-All personal protective equipment (PPE) will be provided to the student.
+All personal protective equipment (PPE) will be provided to the student at no cost.